IvanDrokin/torch-conv-kan/README.md

 ### TODO list and next steps

 - Right now VGG19-like model is training on Imagenet1k
-- Finetuning experiments on other benchmarks in progress, as well as PEFT methods exploration
+- Finetuning experiments on other benchmarks are in progress, as well as PEFT methods exploration

 ---
 ## Table of content: